Bachelor of Science in Biomedical Laboratory & Clinical Sciences

 - GMS BT 413 Techniques in Molecular Biology

-- MET CH 172 Life Science Chemistry II or
+- MET CH 172 Principles of Organic and Biochemistry or

 MET PY 105 Elementary Physics

-- GMS BT 201 Anatomy and Physiology I
+- GMS BT 201 Anatomy and Physiology 1

-- GMS BT 202 Anatomy and Physiology II
+- GMS BT 202 Anatomy and Physiology 2

-- GMS BT 210 Technical Writing for Clinical Research
+- GMS BT 210 Technical Writing in Clinical Research

-- GMS BT 220 Principles of Instrumentation (2 credits)
+- GMS BT 220 Biomedical Instrumentation and Imaging (2 credits)

 - GMS BT 240 Current Good Manufacturing Practices and Quality Assurance